lprakashv/notes/databases/sqlite.md

 ## In-a-nutshell

 - An in-process library -> not a server
-- 1 file of ANSI-C code
+- A small C library commonly distributed as a single amalgamation source file
 - Database is a single file
   - can contains 1000s of tables, indexes and views
   - space efficient